kayali1411/JET-frontend-challenge/README.md

 - I updated `socket.io` version on the backend because I had a few issues with the backend service with the old version of `socket.io`
 - This is a clone for the backend service with the changes [repo-link](https://github.com/kayali1411/JET-backend-service).
-- Fix connectivity issue with older `socket.io` version and changes for updated version comptability
+- Fix connectivity issue with older `socket.io` version and changes for updated version compatibility
 - Emit `activateYourTurn` event to activate opponent turn when `sendNumber` is triggered by the other player.
-- No emiiting `randomNumber` by CPU player when last result is 1
+- Not emitting `randomNumber` by CPU player when the last result is 1

 ## Installation and Commands